 - As for water, something that is often a question here in Portugal, we are really blessed with two drinking water springs and a huge pond/small lake at the top of the land – which collects rain and also has a spring.

 - As for trees… here we go with a sort of inventory of our trees…..the land has about 65 olive trees – we are really lucky as these are a very old variety which produces amazing olive oil – organic!!!
-We have lots of citrus fruits, including oranges; different qualities of tangerines and mandarins and lemon.
+We have lots of citrus fruits, including oranges; different qualities of tangerines and mandarins and lemons.
 We have figs; apricot; pears (old variety); nêspera; plums; mimosa (which in a controlled way we have been using as productively as possible – for firewood, building, and fencing); as our name suggests we also have LOTS of oaks and cork oaks; ash; willow – Salgueiro; we have a few pines and a few eucalypti and are intending to graft the wild grapes we have found growing all over the place.

-We planted in the last years some new cherry trees, medronho (strawberry tree), apple, almonds, chestnuts, hazelnuts, birch, feijoa, nashi pear, lime, walnut, elderflower, weeping willow, planes.
+We planted in the last years some new cherry trees, medronho (strawberry tree), apples, almonds, chestnuts, hazelnuts, birch, feijoa, nashi pear, lime, walnut, elderflower, weeping willow, planes.
 Finally, we also have several large cherry trees – again of an old variety, both sweet and sour.
-This region, near Fundao is known throughout Portugal as the premier area for growing cherries – there is an annual cherry festival here in May time.
+This region, near Fundao, is known throughout Portugal as the premier area for growing cherries – there is an annual cherry festival here in May time.

-As for building, when we arrived there was only an old small ruin – where the cows lived – this is currently the common kitchen space.
+As for the building, when we arrived there was only an old small ruin – where the cows lived – this is currently the common kitchen space.
 The land has permission for more buildings, and this is a real bonus.
 We constructed a super-duper compost toilet which also acts as a library.
 Other structures include a common shelter where workshops take place – this has a broom roof!
 We have a bathhouse with a solar shower and a fire bath.
-Our donkey has a house – which is also our recycling center!
+Our donkey has a house – which is also our recycling centre!
 There is a guestroom made from wood, a tool shed and finally, we have a strawbale pantry house.
-This building was constructed during a workshop lead by Lesley Martin.
-In all our building we seek to use local material – mostly what we can find on the land, and as we don’t have much money we also have to pace ourselves and wait for the opportune time to start.
+This building was constructed during a workshop led by Lesley Martin.
+In all our buildings we seek to use local material – mostly what we can find on the land, and as we don’t have much money we also have to pace ourselves and wait for the opportune time to start.

 We are lucky in that we have had help coming from other places when we most need it!